- The Risk and Resilience Grants Program

 The Risk and Resilience Grants Program

-The Program is funded by the Commonwealth National Recovery and Resilience Agency under the National Partnership Agreement on Disaster Risk Reduction (NPA) signed by the Prime Minister and Premier.
+The Program is funded by the Commonwealth National Recovery and Resilience Agency under the National Partnership Agreement on Disaster Risk Reduction (External link) (NPA) signed by the Prime Minister and Premier.

 Under the NPA, Victoria develops an Implementation Plan for approval by the Commonwealth Minister for Emergency Management and National Recovery and Resilience to receive funding for the Program.
 Emergency Management Victoria is responsible for administering the Program.